cookiecutter/cookiecutter/README.rst

 * `cc_project_app_full_with_hooks`_: For creating Django projects using the "project app" project architecture
 * `cc-automated-drf-template`_: A template + script that automatically creates your Django REST project with serializers, views, urls, and admin files based on your models file as input.
 * `cookiecutter-django-foundation`_: Fork of `cookiecutter-django`_ based on `Zurb Foundation`_ 6 front-end framework
+* `cookiecutter-django-ansible`_: Cookiecutter Django Ansible is a framework for jumpstarting an ansible project for provisioning a server that is ready for your *cookiecutter-django* application.

 .. _`cookiecutter-django`: https://github.com/pydanny/cookiecutter-django
 .. _`cookiecutter-django-rest`: https://github.com/agconti/cookiecutter-django-rest